collindching/collinching.github.io/_posts/2020-10-13-career-priorities.md

 ## 1. Master data science skills

+I am currently prioritizing skill mastery over career advancement.
+Given the option to either grow my skills or receive a salary bump, I'm will forego a short-term salary increase if it means quicker growth as a data professional.
+In the mid-term and long-term, good career advancement opportunities should follow as a lagging measure of skill mastery.

-My number 1 priority is to master technical skills and the business critical thinking necessary to do great data science.
+My number 1 priority is to **master technical skills** and **critical thinking** necessary to do great data science.

-On the topic of technical skill development, I'm interested in learning statistical, ML, or programming concepts as they apply to driving high-impact business decisions or otherwise meaningful change.
+On technical skill development, I'm interested in learning statistical, ML, or programming concepts as they apply to driving high-impact business decisions or products.
 I have a lot on my learning wishlist, but topics that I want to tackle with greater depth are SQL, basics of data engineering, modeling techniques and ML algorithms, methods of model deployment, experimentation methods, and causal inference.

-On the softer side, I'm interested in honing the critical thinking that is required to identify a meaningful and important business problem, explore that problem's business and data context rigorously, and build an actionable solution.
-Mastering this skill is more important to me than mastering any one technical skill.
-I believe the challenge may be navigating many constraints and coming up with creative solutions in the absence of perfect data.
+On the softer side, I want to hone the critical thinking necessary to identifying an important business problem, exploring that problem's business/data context rigorously, and building an actionable solution.
+This is more important than mastering any technical skill.

-To note, I am prioritizing skill mastery of career advancements.
-Given the option to either advance my skills or receive a promotion, I'm willing to forego a short-term salary bump if it means faster growth as a data scientist.
-In the mid-term and long-term, I believe good career advancement opportunities will follow as a lagging measure of skill mastery.

 As a rule, as I pursue this goal I will focus on active learning and deliberate practice, with building, drilling, and writing as my main processes for learning.
-Anything I learn passively through reading or coursework I intend to reinforce through an active learning process.
-While this may lead to slower progress and greater effort on my end, I believe this will be most effective for my growth.
+I intend to reinforce anything I learn passively (via reading, coursework) through active learning.
+While this may lead to slower progress and greater effort on my end, I believe this will be most effective for long-term growth.

 ## 2. Build great learning and working habits